jgneff/epd-javafx/docs/test.md

 The video below shows the system tests for the JavaFX Monocle EPD platform running on the Kobo Touch N905C e-reader.
 The associated [log file](logs/test-2019-03-22.log) contains all of the messages printed during the test with the level `javafx.level = FINER` defined in the logging properties.

+The video file is a WebM container with the VP9 video coding format.

 <video src="videos/test-2019-03-22.webm" controls>
 <p><em>To watch the video, your browser must support the WebM format with VP9 encoding.</em></p>
 </video>